ardhptr21/Sisop-1-2025-IT10/README.md

 8. “The Disfigured Flow of Time”
 9. “Irruption of New Color”

-Semua program di soal ini berawal dari terminal.sh, yang akan berlanjut ke terminal lainnya.
+Semua program di soal ini berawal dari terminal.sh.

 1. “First Step in a New World”